stonemjs/docs/src/docs/architecture/blueprint.md

 **Setup middleware** (also called **Blueprint middleware**) allows you to configure the **Blueprint** dynamically.
 This gives you full control over the execution flow and lets you introspect modules, apply conditional logic, or modify structure based on other config.

 ::: important
-Setup middleware runs once during the Setup Phase — before any request is received.
+Setup middleware runs once during the Setup Phase, before any request is received.
 :::

 Setup middleware receives a `BlueprintContext`: